-During the period between May 2008 and October 2008, the Company entered into notes payable agreements with the lessor of its headquarters under which the total amount of \$3.3 million was borrowed for the purchase of tenant improvements, bearing an interest rate of 9.5% per annum and to be repaid over a period of 55 to 120 months.
-As of March 31, 2011 and December 31, 2010 a principal amount of \$2.3 million and \$2.4 million was outstanding under these notes payable, respectively.
+During the period between May 2008 and October 2008, the Company entered into notes payable agreements with the lessor of its headquarters under which it borrowed a total of \$3.3 million for the purchase of tenant improvements, bearing an interest rate of 9.5% per annum and to be repaid over a period of 55 to 120 months.
+As of September 30, 2011 and December 31, 2010, a principal amount of \$2.1 million and \$2.4 million, respectively, was outstanding under these notes payable.

-During the period between January 2009 and December 2009, the Company entered into notes payable agreements with a service provider in connection with its software implementation under which the total amount of \$1.2 million was borrowed for the payment of implementation services and software licenses, bearing an interest rate of 8.53% per annum and to be repaid over a period of 69 to 83 months.
-As of March 31, 2011 and December 31, 2010, a principal amount of zero and \$1.0 million, respectively, was outstanding under these notes payable.
+During the period between January 2009 and December 2009, the Company entered into notes payable agreements with a service provider in connection with its software implementation under which it borrowed a total of \$1.2 million for the payment of implementation services and software licenses, bearing an interest rate of 8.53% per annum and to be repaid over a period of 69 to 83 months.
+As of September 30, 2011 and December 31, 2010, a principal amount of zero and \$1.0 million, respectively, was outstanding under these notes payable.

-In February 2010, the Company entered into a notes payable agreement of \$239,000 with its landlord.
+In February 2010, the Company entered into a notes payable agreement with its landlord for a loan of \$239,000.
 The notes are payable in monthly principal and interest installments of \$31,000 from June 2010 through January 2011.
-The notes payable accrue interest at 10.50%.
-As of March 31, 2011 and December, 2010, a principal amount of zero and \$31,000, respectively, was outstanding under these notes payable.
+The notes payable accrue interest at 10.5%.
+As of September 30, 2011 and December 31, 2010, a principal amount of zero and \$31,000, respectively, was outstanding under these notes payable.

-During the period between August 2010 and November 2010, the Company entered into notes payable agreements with an equipment financing company under which a total of \$2.4 million was borrowed for the purchase of equipment and leasehold improvements.
+During the period between August 2010 and November 2010, the Company entered into notes payable agreements with an equipment financing company under which it borrowed a total of \$2.4 million for the purchase of equipment and leasehold improvements.
 The notes payable bears an interest rate of 16.7% per annum to be repaid over a period of 42 months.
-As of March 31, 2011 and December 31, 2010, a principal amount of zero and \$2.2 million, respectively, was outstanding under these notes payable.
+As of September 30, 2011 and December 31, 2010, a principal amount of zero and \$2.2 million, respectively, was outstanding under these notes payable.